paulkarpenko/us-code-ui/uscode/title-07-agriculture/chapter-051-supplemental-nutrition-assistance-program.md

     (ii) *Adjustment* — For fiscal year 2019 and each subsequent fiscal year the amount of the homeless shelter deduction specified in clause (i) shall be adjusted to reflect changes for the 12-month period ending the preceding November 30 in the Consumer Price Index for All Urban Consumers published by the Bureau of Labor Statistics of the Department of Labor.

     (iii) *Ineligibility* — The State agency may make a household with extremely low shelter costs ineligible for the alternative deduction under clause (i).

+  (E) *Restrictions on internet expenses* — Any service fee associated with internet connection shall not be used in computing the excess shelter expense deduction under this paragraph.

 **(f) Calculation of household income; prospective or retrospective accounting basis; consistency**